Course Number: 248

 School: Graduate Division

 Restrictions: Intended for students in the MAS or ATCR programs.
 Space permitting, individuals not enrolled in MAS/ATCR may take this course.
-Special fees apply.
-Auditing is not permitted.
+Enrollment is not permitted if cross-listed course IMS 248 or IMS 248A (online version) has been taken and passed.

 Graduate Division course: Yes